 You’ve remembered your reusable shopping bags.
 Terrific!
 Now take it one step further and tuck a few smaller reusable bags in your shopping bag.
 They’re a perfect alternative to the plastic film produce bags that you find at the grocer’s and can be used for produce, bulk items, or even to hold small non-food purchases.

-Here are my picks, but some people (who are more crafty than me) up-cycle their own out of old cloth.
+Here are my picks, but some people (who are more crafty than I am) up-cycle their own out of old cloth.

 - Cloth.
 Simple Ecology has a variety of different sized organic cotton muslin bags.